Final Update: January 26, 2026 - 7:00 p.m.

 If you suspect a gas leak:

-Help keep everyone safe
+Help keep everyone safe during extreme cold

 - Limit travel when roads are icy or snow-covered.
 Staying off the roads helps protect you and allows utility crews and emergency responders to reach impacted areas more safely.

-Prepare now: Winter weather readiness tips
+Winter weather readiness tips

 Build or check your winter emergency kit